 Tenacious Truck Accident Attorney Helping Victims in Atlanta, Locust Grove, Greensboro and Beyond.

 Suffering injuries in a motor vehicle collision can be painful, disruptive, and anxiety-inducing for a victim.
 This is especially true when the accident involves a massive semi-truck.
 These heavy vehicles pose a serious threat to motorist and pedestrian safety, especially when truck drivers fail to pay adequate attention behind the wheel or when trucking companies bend the rules that were put in place to protect other drivers.
-Atlanta truck accident attorney Ben F. Windham has litigated numerous personal injury cases on behalf of truck accident victims and their families.
+Atlanta and Henry County truck accident attorney Ben F. Windham has litigated numerous personal injury cases on behalf of truck accident victims and their families.
 Navigating the legal process while you are also coping with painful injuries and major disruptions in your life can be overwhelming.
 Let us assist you in securing the compensation that the law allows you to receive.